Windows setup¶

 Next, open the Services app.
 Disable unnecessary services (set them to Manual start).
 However, set Windows Time Service to Automatic to force an NTP sync every startup.
 Otherwise, your system clock can drift seconds or even minutes after a small number of restarts.

-Power & update settings¶
+Power settings¶

 In the power settings, disable hibernation, automatic sleep mode, and USB connection suspending.
 While these can save power, chances are too high that they will interfere with a long‐running job or backup.